Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

   python cloud.py
 ```

-As an output you'll get eleven .png files, ten of them are a cloud with the keywords of each paper and the one named 'wordcloud_output.png' contains the keywords of the ten papers.
+As an output you'll get eleven .png files, ten of them are a cloud with the keywords of each paper and the one named 'wordcloud_paper_all_papers.png' contains the keywords of the ten papers.

 ## Second task

 For this task we have to represent in some way how many figures there are in each paper, for that i used a bar graph which data comes from finding all of the 'figure' tags with the method 'find_all' from BeautifulSoup and then counting the number of tags per paper and appending that number to a list.
-You'll get the bar graph as soon as you execute the Python file called 'visualization.py'
+You'll get the bar graph as soon as you execute the Python file called 'visualization.py' as a png.

 For executing the 'visualization.py' file, inside the '2ndAssigment' directory, run:
 ```bash
   python visualization.py
 ```

-As an output you'll get a bar graph, each bar represents how many figures there are in each article.
+As an output you'll get a png file called 'graph_figures.png'.

 ## Third task

-For this task we have list the links encountered in each paper, i did it by first checking the xml and observing how GROBID identified the links, cause some of them were found inside paragraph, others were DOI and others were identified with the tag 'ptr' which belong to the references that have links where the information came from, after realizing this, i used the method 'find_all' from the BeautifulSoup library and obtained the attribute of the tag which contained the url or simply the text in case of the DOI and all of it was written into a file.
+For this task we have list the links encountered in each paper, i did it by first checking the xml and observing how GROBID identified the links, cause some of them were found inside paragraphs, others were DOI and others were identified with the tag 'ptr' which belong to the references that have links where the information came from, after realizing this, i used the method 'find_all' from the BeautifulSoup library and obtained the attribute of the tag which contained the url or simply the text in case of the DOI and all of it was written into a file.

 The code to obtain the .txt that contains the links to each paper is called 'link.py'